What is Roux-en-Y gastric bypass weight-loss surgery?

 The surgery to create the stomach pouch and the bypass usually takes several hours.

-You may stay in the hospital for two to four days after the procedure.
-You will typically only have liquids or puréed foods for at least three to six weeks after surgery.
-Rarely, you may have a catheter, or tube, from the larger bypassed part of your stomach that will come out of your side to drain excess fluids from your abdomen for four or more weeks.
+You may stay in the hospital for 2 to 4 days after the procedure.
+You will typically only have liquids or puréed foods for at least 3 to 6 weeks after surgery.
+Rarely, you may have a catheter, or tube, from the larger bypassed part of your stomach that will come out of your side to drain excess fluids from your abdomen for 4 or more weeks.

 Your doctor may slowly add soft food and then regular food to your diet about a month after surgery.
 You will be instructed to chew slowly and completely and not to drink 30 minutes before or after you eat food.